SEDAS-DevTeam/sedas-docs/docs/en/source/index.rst

    **This project is still under active development.** The project itself is quite complex and requires some parts to be reimplemented for the upcoming versions.

+The project itself is divided into several subprojects that are under the **SEDAS-DevTeam** organisation on github (`link <https://github.com/SEDAS-DevTeam>`_).
+The goal of this project is to educate more people about the air traffic control.
+Therefore that is the reason why the whole codebase is fully opensource and is ready for any contributions to the project in the means of creating sustainable ATC community.
+In the future, this project will contain even more active repositories to contribute to the ATC research and development.

 Redirects
 ===================================